Medicine Overview of Safepodox Tablet

-Safepodox 200mg Tablet is an antibiotic.
-It works by preventing the formation of the bacterial protective covering which is essential for the survival of bacteria in the human body.
+Safepodox 200 mg Tablet is an antibiotic.
+It kills bacteria by preventing them from forming the bacterial protective covering which is needed for them to survive.

 In Depth Information on Safepodox Tablet

-Your doctor has prescribed Safepodox 200mg Tablet to cure your infection and improve symptoms.
+Your doctor has prescribed Safepodox 200 mg Tablet to cure your infection and improve your symptoms.